I love Columbo.

 And I get a kick out of the way he says ‘just one more thing…’ to catch suspects off guard.

 Best of all?
-The fact every episode sticks to a well-worn, deceptively simple template.
+I love that every episode sticks to a proven, deceptively simple template.

 Think about it…

 In each episode, you see the murder, Columbo appears about half an hour in and the rest of the show consists of him needling the suspect and looking for clues.

 Every episode it’s the same.
 The pleasure comes in watching how our wily detective figures it all out.

 You can approach sales copy the same way.